To write and debug public and hidden test code and build.xml, you will want to run the Didit build locally on your machine.

-Didit works by copying everying in the assignment’s grading
+Didit works by copying everying in the assignment’s grading directory into a clone of the student’s submission.

 To avoid making copies of the build material for local builds, use symlinks instead.